Site logo

 There are three types: navigational, informational, and commercial.

 Therefore, it is possible that you won’t rank for your keyword if you only consider query volume and neglect search intent.
-Even if you manage to rank on search engine results pages (SERPs), the fact that your page does not correspond with the searchers’ intent will result in a negative user experience and a higher bounce rate.
+Even if you manage to rank on search engine results pages (SERPs), the fact that your affiliate marketing page does not correspond with the searchers’ intent will result in a negative user experience and a higher bounce rate.

 7. Research Related Search Terms or Competitive Keywords